 A debt crisis is any situation where debt is leading to human rights being denied, or even being put ahead of life itself.
-In our map of debt crises below we evaluate which countries are in a debt crisis, and which are at risk of one (click on the map for a larger, more detailed, image).
+In our map of debt crises below we evaluate which countries are in a debt crisis, and which are at risk of one.

-Based on the amount their governments are spending on debt payments which leave the country, the Jubilee Debt Campaign estimates that people in 31 countries are currently living in debt crisis, up from 27 in 2017, and 22 in 2015.
-This includes:
+Based on the amount their governments are spending on debt payments which leave the country, the Jubilee Debt Campaign estimates that people in 52 countries are currently living in debt crisis, up from 31 in 2018, 27 in 2017, and 22 in 2015.

 Debt crises can be caused by debts owed by the government or private sector (companies and households), or both.
-Jubilee Debt Campaign estimates that 27 countries are at risk of a public or private debt crisis, a further 20 at risk of a public debt crisis, and 35 a private debt crisis.
-In total this is 82 countries, up from 79 in 2017, and 71 in 2015.
-The 2015 evaluation concluded that Bhutan, Ghana, Lao PDR, Mongolia and Mozambique were countries at high risk of debt crisis, which have now moved into the ‘in debt crisis’ category.
+As well as the 52 countries in debt crisis, Jubilee Debt Campaign estimates that 23 countries are at risk of a public or private debt crisis, 32 at risk of just a private sector debt crisis, and seven just a public sector debt crisis.

 Here are case studies you can read about six countries: